OpenSecuritySummit/oss2019/content/participant/florian-buetow.md

     # Wednesday
     - Application Security Verification Standard
     - Secrets Management
+    - Wardley Maps for Security
+    - Using Wardley Maps and Cynefin for Security
+    - Using Wardley Maps on SOC
     # Thursday
+    - Mapping boot camp
+    - Cell based Structures for Security
+    - Wardley Mapping - Climatic Patterns and Using Doctrine
+    - Wardley Mapping - Coordinating functions within a PST organisation
     - State and future of threat modeling
     - How to scale Threat Modeling
     - Writing security tests to confirm vulnerabilities and fixes